jwodder/doapi/docs/cli.rst

 ----

-In order to perform API requests, an OAuth token must be supplied to ``doapi`` so that it can authenticate with the DigitalOcean server.
+In order to perform API requests, an OAuth token must be supplied to :program:`doapi` so that it can authenticate with the DigitalOcean server.
 You can generate an OAuth token for your account via the `"Apps & API" section
 <https://cloud.digitalocean.com/settings/applications>`_ of your DigitalOcean
 account's control panel.

-The ``doapi`` commands will look for an OAuth token in the following locations, in order:
+The :program:`doapi` commands will look for an OAuth token in the following locations, in order:

 1. Specified on the command line with ``--api-token <token>`` or ``--api-token-file <file>``
-2. The value of the ``DO_API_TOKEN`` environment variable
+2. The value of the :envvar:`DO_API_TOKEN` environment variable
 3. The contents of a ``.doapi`` file in your home directory

 ----